Strength

 The struggle of life is, and always will be, a struggle against your own weaknesses.
 Will you become cowardly and think, “I can’t do this.
 I’m certain to fail”?
 Or will you challenge the difficulties that lie ahead with the conviction, “I am strong.
 And I can become stronger still”?
 Your destiny in life will vary greatly depending on the spirit that you maintain.

 What is easily done can be easily undone.
-To move steadily forward on one’s chosen path, step after step, whether or not others are watching; to meet difficulties with the steady, relentless strength of ceaselessly flowing water—such firmness of purpose, such integrity and perseverance builds a foundation that can never be compromised.
+To move steadily forward on one’s chosen path, step by step, whether or not others are watching—to meet difficulties with the quiet, relentless strength of flowing water.
+Such integrity and perseverance build an unshakable foundation leading to eternal glory.

 When we decide to live each instant fully, with all our might, to live true to ourselves and make the present moment shine, we discover and bring forth immense and unimagined strength.